SonarSonic/DrawingBotV3/docs/source/pfms.rst

  Offset Cells
     ``Values: Percentage (Range: -20 -> 20)``

-    Shifts the border of the generated Voronoi Tiles, negative values will shrink the cell, positive values will grow the cell.
+    Shifts the border of the generated Voronoi Tiles.
+Negative values will shrink the cell, positive values will grow the cell.
     Note: Negative values may result in nothing being drawn in cells if they become too small.